ucfopen/enigma-materia-widget/src/_guides/creator.md

 ## Overview ##

-Enigma is a Jeopardy-like study or quiz tool.
+Enigma is a Jeopardy-like multiple choice quiz tool.
 Questions are separated into categories.
-Unlike Jeaopardy, every question in a row is given the same score weight.
+Unlike Jeopardy, every question in a row is given the same score weight.

 ![enigma creator screen](assets/create_widget_enigma.png "enigma creator screen")